 When you select a PCP, you are also selecting an entire network (a specific group of Plan providers) of specialists and hospitals to which your PCP will refer you.
-If there are specific specialists or hospitals you want to use, you must find out whether they are in your plan's network.
+If there are specific specialists or hospitals you want to use, you must find out whether your PCP sends his/her patients to those providers.
+Each plan PCP has certain plan specialists and hospitals they use for referrals.
+This means the PCP you select will determine the specialists and hospitals you may use.
 Please call Customer Service for details regarding the specialists and hospitals you may use.